GorgonMeducer/PLOOC/README.md

 	    })];
 	} byte_queue_t;

-It order to make it work, make sure the class source codes don't include their own interface header file. you can even do this...if you are serious about the content
+In order to make it work, we have to make sure the class source codes don't include their own interface header file. you can even do this...if you are serious about the content

 	//! the masked structure: the class byte_queue_t in header file